marscolony2040/OpGreeks/README.md

 3. Fetches options chain data in order to extract the expirations list
 4. Sends mass asynchronus request to get all of the options data
 5. Implied volatility and expiry are then used to match the correct treasury rate to the calculations by matching expiry dates
-6. Additionally the dividend yield is imported as well and all of the inputs are pushed through the greek equations.
+6. Additionally the dividend yield is imported as well and all of the inputs are pushed through the trinomial tree and greeks are returned.